dovecot/documentation/source/configuration_manual/sieve/troubleshooting.rst

    e.g. Exim or Postfix, for local message delivery.
 Most MTAs have their own local delivery agent, and without explicit configuration this is what is used.
 In that case, your Sieve scripts are simply ignored.
-When you set :ref:`mail_debug=yes <setting-mail_debug>` in your configuration, your logs will show details of LDA and/or LMTP execution.
-The following is an example of the first few log lines of an LDA delivery:
+When you set :dovecot_core:ref:`mail_debug=yes <mail_debug>` in your configuration, your logs will show details of LDA and/or LMTP execution.
+The following is an example of the first few log lines of an LDA
+   delivery:

    .. code-block:: none